-Standing tall and daunting on a steep rock overhanging Prague’s right bank, Vyšehrad’s Basilica of St Peter and St Paul is an imposing sight; one to rival that of Prague Castle on the other side of the Vltava.
+Standing tall and daunting on a steep rock overhanging Prague’s right bank, Vyšehrad’s Basilica of St Peter and St Paul is an imposing sight, one to rival Prague Castle on the other side of the Vltava.

 It’s no coincidence that Vyšehrad translates into ‘Castle on the heights’.
-It is thought that the site of Vyšehrad may have been that of the first ever settlement of what came to be known as Prague.
-Boasting its Basilica, a small amphitheatre and vineyards, perhaps Vyšehrad’s most stunning feature is its cemetery; the final resting place of many great Czechs, including Karel Čapek, Emmy Destinn, Alphonse Mucha and Antonín Dvořák.
+It is thought that the site of Vyšehrad may have been that of the first-ever settlement of what came to be known as Prague.
+But, boasting its Basilica, a small amphitheatre and vineyards, perhaps Vyšehrad’s most stunning feature is its cemetery; the final resting place of many great Czechs, including Karel Čapek, Emmy Destinn, Alphonse Mucha and Antonín Dvořák.

 Starting point: Vyšehrad metro station, red line C. Length: 1.5 km (just under 1 mile).
-Getting there: Starts at Vyšehrad metro station and ends at Výtoň tram stop.
+Getting there: It starts at Vyšehrad metro station and ends at the Výtoň tram stop.
 Trams 3, 17 and 21 head back to the city centre.

 Stopping-off points: Relax in the park next to the Basilica if the weather’s fine.
 If not, you’ll find warming cafés and bars dotted around the area.

 The below-listed tour can be walked on your own (self-guided tour), or we can arrange for you a professional English-speaking guide.
-The tour guide can even tailor this walk to your special needs, for example recommend a place where to stop for lunch, including a river cruise or tram ride if you are tired walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
-Email us your details for price quote.
+The tour guide can even tailor this walk to your special needs; for example, recommend a place to stop for lunch, including a river cruise or tram ride if you are tired of walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
+Please email us your details for a price quote.